mlr-org/mlr3temporal/attic/rfc_reduction.md

 ## Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Basically there are two major approaches to feed timeseries data into a regression method: the "rolling window"-approach and the "expanding window"-approach.
-Both methods use past values as features to predict the next value(s) in the timeseries.
+Both methods use the last k values as features to predict the next value(s) in the timeseries.

-#### Rolling-window-approach
-[Rolling-window-approach]: #Rolling-window-approach

-The rolling window approach is the most obvius choice for reducing a forecasting problem to a ordinary regression problem, as it is easy to implement due to the fixed size of the feature dimension.

 Example for k = 2: Predict X(t) given X(t-1) and X(t-2)

 ```
    X(t) X(t-1) X(t-2)